-The Board recognizes that there may be occasions when Trustees, including and Student Trustees, are unable to be physically present for a meeting of the Board and/or its Committees.
+In accordance with Board By-Laws, the Board recognizes that there may be occasions when Trustees, including and Student Trustees, are unable to be physically present for a meeting of the Board and/or its Committees.
 To ensure that Trustees have every opportunity to participate in the meetings of the Board and its Committees, the Board is committed to ensuring participation of Trustees in meetings, upon request, through electronic means.